Nightcore: 2010s: Popularity

 Dance Music Northwest described nightcore as "too catchy, too danceable, and far too much fun to not welcome into the dance music mainstream."
-David Turner of MTV described a nightcore remix of "7 Years" by Lukas Graham as the same as "the normal [...] song" and "plagiarism."

 2020s: TikTok

-As social media platform TikTok rose to prominence in the 2020s, music magazine Pitchfork noted: "Much of the music that performs well on TikTok has been modified slightly, either sped-up or slowed-down."
+As social media platform TikTok rose to prominence in the 2020s, online music magazine Pitchfork noted: "Much of the music that performs well on TikTok has been modified slightly, either sped-up or slowed-down."
 Pitchfork quoted one nightcore TikTok creator: "Editors really enjoy sped-up music because edits with sped-up audios are much more energetic and interesting to watch."
+Nightcore has also gone under the more transparent name of "sped-up."

+In 2022, a notable example was setting the dance routine performed by the titular character of the Netflix comedy horror series Wednesday to Nightcore version of the song Bloody Mary by Lady Gaga.
+The use and fan recreations to the Nightcore version of the song became a viral on video sharing service TikTok and led to Netflix using the Nightcore version in the announcement trailer for the shows second season.

+In turn, major recording labels began releasing official sped-up remixes, gaining millions of streams.
+They either started releasing three versions (normal, sped-up, and slowed) of a track at the same time, or started curating popular Spotify playlists for sped-up versions of hit singles released specifically on their label (such as Warner Music Group).